ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 | `todoUndo`      | <span style="color:red">**[DEPRECATED]**</span> <br/><br/> | `CustomEvent<number>` |
 ```

-The events section will be placed after the [@Prop() section](#prop-information) of the README.
+The events section will be placed after the [@Prop() section](#prop-details) of the README.

-If a component does not use `@Event()`, this section will be omitted from the generated README.
+If a component does not use the `@Event()` decorator, this section will be omitted from the generated README.

-### @Method() Information
+### @Method() Details

 Components that use Stencil's [`@Method()` decorator](../components/methods.md) will have a section describing each usage `@Method`.

-Each usage of `@Method` will have the following subsections generated:
+Each usage of `@Method` will be documented with its own subsection containing the following:
+- The method signature will be used as the heading for each subsection
-- A description of the method, if one was provided in a JSDoc
+- A description of the method will immediately follow, if one was provided in a JSDoc
-- A table containing the name, TypeScript type, and description of each parameter of the method
+- A 'Parameters' section that contains a table the describes the name, TypeScript type, and description of each parameter of the method
-- A description of the return value of the method, including its return type.
+- A 'Returns' section that contains the return type of the method, along with a description of the returned value.

 For the following usages of `@Method()` in a component: